Bullion Stitch 101:

 Bullion knot step 4

-Then, poke the needle down through the fabric right next to where the thread comes out.
-That's it!
+Lay the fabric flat and nudge the knot into place, then poke the needle down through the fabric next to where the thread comes out.

 Making a Bullion Loop